 For French Learners

 “The Tunnel” offers an engaging storyline.
-The bilingual format attracts language students who are curious about crime dramas and cross-cultural communication.
+The bilingual format appeals to language students interested in crime dramas and cross-cultural communication.

 Some words and phrases are tricky.
 Thus, the series is suitable for a higher level of French proficiency.